How Does Car Accident Compensation Work In New York?

 New York requires you to carry underinsured motorist coverage, and for good reason.
 Plenty of motorists simply don't have the funds to purchase the amount of insurance that the law requires.
 If you suffer $60,000 in damages, but the other driver's policy limit is the bare minimum, your underinsured motorist insurance will be there to compensate for the difference, up to your policy limit.

 What if you're hit by someone who has no insurance?
 Some drivers like to live on the edge - even though it's illegal - and that doesn't bode well for anyone they're on the road with.
 Uninsured Motorist coverage means that you can rest easy knowing that you have something to fall back on.
 Without this coverage, you may be left trying to go after personal assets that don't exist.
 The details of insurance coverage, and cutting through the red tape to get a settlement can be a long and frustrating process.
-That's why you need an attorney who can slice through it for you.
+That's why you need a car accident compensation attorney who can slice through it for you.

 We work hard so you can rest easy: a legal team that means business